-The records of the Royal Artillery Museum’s archive and library cover the 300 years of the Royal Regiment’s history.
+The Royal Artillery Museum’s archive and library covers 300 over years of the Royal Regiment’s history.
 The archive is wide-ranging, fascinating and a nationally important collection in its own right.
 It is of interest to anyone studying the history of the Gunners, of artillery development or more widely of warfare and society.

 We have recently transferred our archive to a new storage facility near Larkhill, and most records are now available for research purposes.

 If you have an enquiry relating to our archive, wish to use our research or copying service or would like to arrange a visit please contact the Archivist via our online form.